asder8215/Arduino-Fortune-Wheel-Game/README.md

 red button will begin its halt, all while your wonderous music is played.
 With the results, determine your winners!

-However, instead of allowing for the wheel to come to a stop on its own, as is the case with most wheels, this wheel's stop is entirely programatically-driven.
+On the note of the wheel, instead of allowing for the wheel to come to a stop on its own, as is the case with most wheels, this wheel's stop is entirely programatically-driven.
 That is, we programmed the motor that creates the spin to stop in a certain amount of time by tampering with its velocity and rpm.
 This motor and the buttons are all connected to a breadboard that also houses the Arduino UNO where our code is stored, a microSD reader, a speaker, and a portable battery that powers the whole game.

 The sound system is another component consisting of a speaker that is connected to the microSD card reader through